pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 > **Note:**
 >
-> - Use password encrypted with dmctl in all the DM configuration files.
+> - It is recommended to use password encrypted with dmctl in all the DM configuration files.
 If the database password is empty, it is unnecessary to encrypt it.
 For how to use dmctl to encrypt a cleartext password, see [Encrypt the upstream MySQL user password using dmctl](deploy-a-dm-cluster-using-ansible.md#encrypt-the-upstream-mysql-user-password-using-dmctl).
 > - Both the upstream and downstream users must have the corresponding read and write privileges.

 ## Step 3: Check the cluster informtaion